duccss/PearlPlus/README.md

 ```
 By default, when a player doesnt specify which pearl they want loaded the bot will load whatever one where a pearl is detected.
 Can be disabled with `pp autodefault off`

 Temp mode automatically removes pearl positions where a pearl isnt detected.
 May be buggy.
+Not recommended.
+Do **NOT** use `pp distancecheck` with temp mode.

-Can be enabled with `pearlplus autodetect temp on`
+Can be enabled with `pp autodetect temp on`

 #### Manual setup
 Use the `pp add/del` commands to setup manually.

 #### 2b2t / Anti-spam

 By default the bot resolves the username of pearl throwers with entity ID's.
 Some servers might not allow this so if the bot is unable to register pearls automatically use `pp distancecheck on`.
-This will get the throwers name from the closest player to it.
+This will get the throwers name from the closest player to the pearl.
+2b2t players have reported autodetect ceasing to work occasionally.
+Always test before enabling this feature.

 By default you can add a random word after `load` or the `pearlID` to get around anti-spam.
-This can be disabled using `pearlplus strict on`.
+This can be disabled using `pp strict on`.

 ### Building The Plugin